gbarte/Licence-Plate-Recognition/README.md

 A thorough description of our approach can be found in the [Project Poster](Project_poster.pdf)

-This project was made for CSE2220 Image Processign course of TU Delft, in collaboraion with Augustas Vilčinskas @Vilaug
+This project was made for CSE2220 Image Processign course of TU Delft, in collaboraion with Augustas Vilčinskas.